 v0.3.1 , we launched support for ClickHouse as storage backend for SigNoz.
 ClickHouse is a column-oriented database management system (DBMS) for online analytical processing of queries (OLAP).
 Now when you install SigNoz, you will have the option to choose between ClickHouse or Kafka + Druid as a database system.

-In this article, let's dig deeper into why we decided to introduce support for Clickhouse as a database storage system and how our users can benefit from it.
+Users can choose between ClickHouse or Kafka + Druid for their storage system of choice while installing SigNoz In this article, let's dig deeper into why we decided to introduce support for ClickHouse as a database storage system and how our users can benefit from it.

 Community demands for ClickHouse

 As an open-source software, we build what our community wants.
 We listened to demands from our community for supporting ClickHouse as a storage backend.

 As a storage backend, ClickHouse is less resource-intensive than using Kafka + Druid.
 It makes getting started with SigNoz much quicker, and users can now try out SigNoz on their local machine easily as the entire setup takes less than 1.5GB of memory space.